 excellent choice for homeowners, as well as apartment dwellers although adequate

 space to move around and play would be appropriate.

 One important note, due to the need for human interaction, keeping Black Russian Terriers outdoors full-time is not recommended.

 In fact, this dog should never be kenneled outdoors to prevent it becoming overly protective or possessive of the confined space, even against the beloved owner.

 Without doubt, these terriers are excellent around children of all ages

 although supervision should be provided around younger ones simply because of the

 dog’s large size.

-this is an extremely intelligence dog, commands and tricks taught by children are
+In addition, because this is an extremely intelligence dog, commands and tricks taught by children are learned quickly.

-There is no reason elderly people cannot own Black Russian Terriers provided they
+There is no reason senior people cannot own Black Russian Terriers provided they

 have the experience to handle a strong and powerful dog.
 That being said, they can and